 To apply for authorization, you need to obtain an Application for Waiver or Authorization, FAA Form 7711-2.
 You will have to file your application with one of the FAA’s regional offices and their contacts.
 Applications must be filed not later than 45 days prior to the date of proposed operations.
-You should plan on applying for authorization as far in advance as possible.
-I suggest 60 or more days just to add extra time to your launch project management time line.
-Launch participants will want to know the altitude limits and other special provisions when they make their plans.
+Plan on applying for authorization as far in advance as possible.
+Launch participants will want to know the altitude limits and other special provisions when they make their travel plans.

-Filling out the form is complicated by it being designed for airshows so the information it requests is not the same as the information required by 14 CFR 101.29:
+Filling out the form is complicated by it being designed for airshows.
+The information it requests is not the same as the information required by 14 CFR 101.29:

 When a Class 2 High Power Rocket requires a certificate of waiver or authorization, the person planning the operation must provide the information below on each type of rocket to the FAA at least 45 days before the proposed operation.
 The FAA may request additional information if necessary to ensure the proposed operations can be safely conducted.
 The information shall include for each type of Class 2 rocket expected to be flown:

 - Type of propulsion (liquid or solid), fuel(s) and oxidizer(s),